doctors having a discussion among each other

 The Department of Radiology, Radiation Oncology and Medical Physics is home to the Divisions of Radiation Oncology and Medical Physics.

-The Division of Radiation Oncology comprises 21 Radiation Oncologists, all of whom have staff appointments at The Ottawa Hospital.
-The Division provides all radiation oncology services within the Champlain Local Health Integration Network, with a population of 1.3 million.
-The Division has a leading role in conducting local, national, and international clinical trials in association with the Ottawa Hospital Research Institute.
+The Division of Radiation Oncology comprises 24 Radiation Oncologists, all of whom have staff appointments at The Ottawa Hospital and the Queensway Carleton Hospital.
+The Division provides all radiation oncology services to the region.
+It has a leading role in conducting local, national, and international clinical trials in association with the Ottawa Hospital Research Institute.
 The Division also fulfills its academic role through undergraduate, postgraduate and continuing medical education activities.

 Contact us